Ironmaidens-Ironhack-Jan-2022/mern-stack-codealong/README.md

   <CreateApartment />
   --> form (controlled component)
   --> call API   (POST /apartments + body)

+  ## backlog
+- [ ] Store API baseUrl in .env
+- [ ] Conditional rendering
+- [ ] Display spinner/loader while data is loading
+- [ ] (advanced) create a service (a function or class in charge of all requests to the api; we did that in m2 at some point)
+- [ ] (advanced) Convert all function components to class components (note: syntax to do props, state and api requests are a bit different in class components)

 ## In the project directory, you can run:

 ### `npm start`